ottawan25/quaet/README.md

 >
 > (1) Go to "Menu"-"Settings", select "Privacy and Security", "Advanced" section and click "Manage certificates".

-> (2) In the "Certificate" window switch to the Trusted Root Certification Authorities tab and press the "Import..." button.In the Certificate Import Wizard window that appears click the "Next >" button.
+> (2) In the "Certificate" window switch to the Trusted Root Certification Authorities tab and press the "Import..." button.
+In the Certificate Import Wizard window that appears click the "Next >" button.

 > (3) To select the file, press the "Browse..." button.

 > (4) Find the saved certificate file on your hard disk and click the "Open" button.

 > (5) Then click the "Next >" button.

-> (6) Keep in mind that the certificate storage opened by default should be the same as the location where you need to install the root certificate.

 ## :wrench: Step-2: Setup Backend